Gone in 60 Seconds (1974 film): Home media

 The original version of the film was released on video in the early 1980s twice: by Full Throttle Video and again by Media Home Entertainment.
 Other releases followed in 1989 again by Media Home Entertainment but the significance was that it had Hi-Fi audio.
 In 1990, Video Treasures released the last VHS version to include the original soundtrack.
 This release was on LP duplicated tape and did not include HI-FI audio.
 All other releases were released as SP mode tape as some sleeves had a SP mode sticker on the front of the jacket.

 In 2000, Denice Shakarian Halicki and her business partner Michael Leone, under the banner Halicki Films, released the 25th anniversary remastered edition on DVD and VHS to American viewers.
 This special remastered edition contained a restored digital print of the film from the original 35mm masters, however all of the original music was replaced, due to rights issues, as were the sound effects and some dialog was even modified.
 In May 2005, a Region 2 DVD was released in Europe.

 The pre-release version of the film can be seen (albeit in still frame form) on the 25th Anniversary DVD.
 By accessing the hidden "Easter Egg", one can watch an older version of the film, which contains many deleted scenes in the film's first half.
 At this time it is unknown whether this version will ever be released to the public in full form.

 In the Speed Channel broadcast of the film, a 2002 documentary, hosted by Denice Halicki, is shown before the beginning of the film.
 The documentary described the production processes of the films produced by H.B.
 Halicki as well as his life.

 In October 2012, Denice Halicki and Leone, under the banner Halicki Films, released the Gone in 60 seconds DVD/Blu-ray combo pack.
 It includes a rare interview with Lee Iacocca.

-Follow-up
+Spin-offs

 In 1977, a follow-up of sorts, titled Double Nickels, was released featuring most of the cast and crew from Gone in 60 Seconds including Jack Vacek, Ed Abrams, George Cole, and Mick Brennan, who would work for Halicki in his next two films, The Junkman and Deadline Auto Theft.
 Tony Syslo was the same cinematographer who later worked on those films, as well.
 Halicki received a special thanks credit in the film.